 Perhaps you’re just starting to build a digital repository, exploring recommendations for resolution, bit depth, and file format.
-Or maybe you have digitization workflows already established, but you need additional technology, staff time, or expertise to convert a particular collection.
+Maybe you have digitization workflows already established, but you need additional technology, staff time, on-site services, or expertise to convert a particular collection.

 At Backstage, we tailor our services to fit your needs.
 Whatever level of assistance you’re looking for in a digitization partner, we can work with you to accomplish your goals.

 Our start-to-finish imaging and metadata options can help you through any stage of the digitization process:

 Backstage can create digital images from nearly any type of analog source materials, including:

 If you don’t see your material type on the list, let us know and we can discuss the best way to digitize your materials.

 Materials we receive are organized into our secure storage and inventory system.
 Each item is flagged with a barcode to track the chain of custody throughout its stay.
 Our technicians are trained in the proper handling of archival materials at all stages of the capture process.